iterative/ldb-resources/documentation/Getting-started-with-LDB.md

 | Subtract contents of a dataset| `$ ldb delete ds:to-examine` |
 | Save dataset "numerals" v.2 | `$ ldb commit` |

-Now we have modified our working dataset and can instantiate it in workspace and re-train the model if needed.
+Now we have successfully modified our working dataset, and can instantiate it the workspace to re-train the model if needed.
 But let us pretend we do not like the result and want to roll back the changes.
-LDB versions datasets and annotations for each object to make it easy.
+LDB versions the datasets and annotations for each object to make it easy.
 All we need to get back to the previous version is to stage it and push as a new dataset revision:

 | Step | Command |